-The Dallas Cowboys have been trying to work out a long-term deal with George Pickens lately, and they ultimately decided to franchise-tag him while they continue negotiations.
-It’s a $27.2 million placeholder that the receiver will earn, and Dak Prescott is hyped for his teammate.
-So much so that the QB offered Pickens advice on what he should do next.
+The Dallas Cowboys, who have been trying to work out a long-term deal with George Pickens, decided to franchise-tag him even as the negotiations continue.
+It is a $27.2 million placeholder that the receiver will earn.
+And Dak Prescott is excited for his teammate so much so that the QB offered Pickens advice on what he should do next.

 Advertisement

-If you didn’t know, Dak also went through the franchise tag process in 2020 before earning a massive 4-year, $160 million extension.
-He then signed another extension for 4 years, $240 million after that.
-All in all, he bet on himself and proved that he was worth the money.
+Dak, after all, has experience with it as he went through the franchise tag process in 2020 before earning a massive 4-year, $160 million extension in 2021.
+He then signed another 4-year extension worth $240 million in 2024.
+Prescott bet on himself and proved that he was worth the money.

-Regardless, there were a lot of details that Dak got into while on the record talking about his teammate’s contract.
+Regardless, there were a lot of details that Prescott got into while talking about his teammate’s contract.
 He certainly cares about getting Pickens back on the team.
 After all, he put up 1,429 receiving yards, good for third in the NFL, and at times looked like the Cowboys’ best weapon.
-In reaction to the quotes, though, former receiver TJ Houshmandzadeh didn’t appreciate how in the weeds Dak got.
+But did Dak reveal too much?

-“I wish Dak would’ve minded his business with this,” TJ said during his appearance on the Speakeasy podcast.
+While reacting to what Prescott said, former receiver TJ Houshmandzadeh expressed his disapproval.
+“I wish Dak would’ve minded his business with this,” TJ said on the Speakeasy podcast.

 “He said way too much.
 Like, normally, does he really get this in-depth with his answers?
 Not really.
 So now, why do you really want to go in-depth when it pertains to me, boy?
 Mind your business.
 Like, you always do, you always say the right things.
 You can’t say the right things now?” asked the former wideout.

 It was a strong reaction from TJ.
-As a former receiver, he perhaps felt the need to stand up for Pickens, placing himself directly in his shoes.
+As a former receiver, he perhaps felt the need to stand up for Pickens and placed himself directly in his shoes while speaking.

 “I wish Dak Prescott would’ve minded the business that pays him on this”